razorpay/react-native-razorpay/README.md

 2. Run the eas build command based on your build enviremont

-  - choose the profile as per the build enviroment
+  - choose the profile from <a href="https://docs.expo.dev/workflow/prebuild/" target="_blank">eas.json</a> as per the build enviroment

   ```js
     eas build --profile='select profile from eas.json'